 Believe it or not, real estate correlation is an important topic.
-And you should pay attention to it if you want to understand diversification.
-We all know that diversification is good advice.
-It’s right up there with some of these pieces of advice.
+You should pay attention to it if you want to understand diversification.
+We all know that diversification is good advice—it’s right up there with some of these pieces of advice.

 As for financial advice, you’ve probably heard things like…

-Some of this advice may sound cliche, but ultimately it’s solid advice.
-And in the financial world, there is tons of discussion on the subject of diversification.
+Some of this advice may sound cliche, but ultimately, it’s solid advice.
+In the financial world, there is tons of discussion on the subject of diversification.
 But how do you diversify your portfolio to optimize your results?

 To answer that question, you need to understand real estate correlation.

 Correlation is a statistical measurement of the degree to which two financial assets move in relation to one another.
-Diversification is not owning multiple highly correlated assets.
+Diversification does not mean owning multiple highly correlated assets.
 If all those assets move in tandem, you’re not diversified.
-Instead, you should look for asset classes with low correlation.
+Instead, it would be best to look for asset classes with low correlation.

 Correlation vs. Causation

-As important as correlation is, it’s important not to confuse it with causation.
-Correlation does not imply causation, that’s basic Econ 101.
+As crucial as correlation is, it’s important not to confuse it with causation.
+Correlation does not imply causation; that’s basic Econ 101.

-Just because a statistical relationship exists between the movement of two securities, doesn’t mean that one of them is causing the other’s movement.
+Just because a statistical relationship exists between the movement of two securities doesn’t mean that one is causing the other’s movement.

 Correlation Can Be Positive or Negative with Real Estate Assets